• Skip to primary navigation

 Why?

-This is an extremely difficult trail, and the trailhead is in a populated area of the park where people tend to wander onto the trail without planning ahead.
+This is a very difficult trail, and the trailhead is in a populated area of the park where people tend to wander onto the trail without planning ahead.

-Hiking into the Grand Canyon without planning ahead is an extremely bad idea.
+Hiking into the Grand Canyon without planning ahead is an exceptionally bad idea.

 That said, if you have planned to hike, this is probably the most hiker-friendly trail in the park.